Cooldrinky/Hello/README.md

-# Hello
+# Hello, world !
-This is just a demo repo
+This, is just a demo repo